dnck/flask-postgres-nginx-docker-compose-example-app/README.md

 ### Background
-This is an toy Flask app that can accept data from a GPS tracker device.
-It is not meant for production, but to showcase a Flask app.
+This is a toy app that shows how to combine several services with docker-compose to create a Flask app to accept fake gps data from a device.

-A device can request a new route to be created, and then continuously populate its route with data points, which are stored as WGS84 coordinates.
+The hypothetical device can request a new route to be created.
+It can then continuously populate its route with data points, which are stored as WGS84 coordinates in a postgres db with postgis enabled.

 Each route is expected to be done within a day.
 A day is defined by the server.

-After a day end, the device can NOT add more data points.
-It must request a new ID for a new route.
+After the day end, the device can NOT add more data points.
+It must request a new ID for a new route if it wishes to continue adding coordinates.

 Anyone can request the length of a route, and also the ID of the longest route for a given day.
-While a request for the longest route in a day can only query days in the past, the length of a route can be made for any route ID.
+However, while the length of a route can be made for any route ID, a request for the longest route in a day can only query days in the past.

 # Usage